Applicants Schools Enterprise Media About Find a course Apply

 Cyber security involves the creation, analysis, testing and operation of secure computing devices, computer networks and applications.
 It relies on technology, people, information and processes to enable secure operations in the context of adversaries.

-You will study subjects in coding, database security, web security and cyber security risk management.
-The Graduate Certificate in Cyber Security provides a solid foundation which will help you to solve practical cyber security problems and learn how to keep pace with innovations in cyber security technology.
+This degree provides a solid foundation which will help you to solve practical cyber security problems and learn how to keep pace with innovations in cyber security technology.

 Admission criteria